-Siam Niramit Phuket is a surprisingly great show narrating 700 epic years of Thailand history.
-The stage is immense, the choreography involve more than a hundred people and is spotless and the narration simple and clear enough for everyone to understand what which scene represent.
-The sound system is so good it immerses you in a fantastic world based on centuries of Thai myths, legends and beliefs.
+Siam Niramit Phuket is a surprisingly great show narrating 700 years of Thailand history.
+The stage is immense, the choreography involving more than a hundred people is spotless and the narration simple and clear enough for everyone to understand each scene.
+The sound system is superb and immerses you in a fantastic world based on centuries of Thai myths, legends and beliefs.
 It is seriously impressive.

 It took us a long time to visit Siam Niramit… and it was a mistake (Siam Niramit opened in 2012).
-We didn’t visit it before because taking photos inside the theater is not allowed, so at first there was not much motivation to go there.
+We didn’t visit it before because taking photos inside the theater is not allowed.
+At first there was not much motivation to go there.
 We visited Fantasea in the past and while the show was good, once was enough.

 The Thai Village at Siam Niramit

 If you arrive early you can walk around and take photos, or even play with an old fashioned fun fair (actually those balloon games are still used in nowadays fairs).
-While waiting for dinner time, you can also explore several large shops selling a mix of Thai silk and souvenirs from Siam Niramit.
-A lot of the clothing and accessories on display are well designed and comfortable.
+While waiting for dinner, you can eventually explore several large shops selling a mix of Thai silk and souvenirs from Siam Niramit.
+The clothing and accessories on display are well designed and comfortable.

 Siam Niramit Buffet Dinner

-Open from 5.30 pm, the buffet dinner located upstairs is gigantic, able to accommodate thousand guests but is hardly used, most visitors preferring to only come for the show.
-We tried it and while choice is vast and food is good, unless you are a big group, it’s probably better have dinner somewhere more cosy and intimate that this immense room.
+Open from 5.30 pm, the buffet dinner located upstairs is gigantic, able to accommodate thousand guests but is hardly used, most visitors prefer to come only for the show.
+We tried it and while choice is vast and food is good, unless you are a big group, it’s probably better have dinner somewhere more cozy and intimate that this immense room.
 On the other hand dinner only costs 300 baht for adults and 150 baht for children, good value if you enjoy buffets!

-After dinner and before show starts you can enjoy an impressive warriors’ parade with costumes and a couple of elephants (yes they could do as well without them).
-The parade takes place in front of an immense Naga, a mythical Thai dragon in a large water and light show.
+After dinner and before show starts, you can enjoy an impressive warriors’ parade with costumes and a couple of elephants (yes, they could do as well without them).
+The parade takes place in front of an immense Naga sculpture, a mythical Thai dragon in a large water and light show.

 The Show at Siam Niramit